uk000/goto/README.md

 #
 ## > Listener Label

 By default, each listener adds a header `Via-Goto: <port>` to each response it sends, where <port> is the port on which the listener is running (default being 8080).
 A custom label can be added to a listener using the label APIs described below.
-In addition to `Via-Goto`, each listener also adds another header `Goto-Host` that carries the pod/host name, pod namespace (or `local` if not running as a kubernetes pod), and pod/host IP address to identify where the response came from.
+In addition to `Via-Goto`, each listener also adds another header `Goto-Host` that carries the pod/host name, pod namespace (or `local` if not running as a K8s pod), and pod/host IP address to identify where the response came from.

 #### APIs
 |METHOD|URI|Description|